reductstore/reductstore/README.md

 ## Features

+- HTTP(S) API
 - Storing and accessing unstructured data as time series
-- No limit for maximum size of blob
+- No limit for maximum size of objects
-- Real-time FIFO bucket quota based on size to avoid disk space shortage
-- HTTP(S) API
-- Append-only replication
+- Append-only data replication
-- Optimized for small objects (less than 1 MB)
 - Labeling data for annotation and filtering
-- Iterative data querying
 - Batching records in an HTTP response for write and read operations
+- Real-time FIFO bucket quota based on size to avoid disk space shortage
 - Embedded Web Console
 - Token authorization for managing data access